VenusViolet/weather-APIs/README.md

 To access the webpage, you can visit the deployed webpage URL or follow the link of the Github repository.

 ## Usage
-This personal calendar can be used to schedult your daily plans right down to the hour.
-It is very clear with the hours laid out and is also color coded!
+This webpage can be used to track the temperature, humidity, wind speed, and uv index for any city in the United States.
+Everything is laid out in a simple way so that any confusion is not created.
 <img width="1440" alt="Screenshot 2023-01-04 at 6 03 01 PM" src="https://user-images.githubusercontent.com/115984242/210699411-97a6a955-7905-4ded-8227-98c25f6f5cba.png">

 Link to deployed website: https://venusviolet.github.io/weather-APIs/

 ## Credits
-My boss Dante Orpilla helped by going through my code alongside me and double checking it.
-Elijah Ching also collaborated with the Java Script file.
+Dante Orpilla, Elijah Ching, Brooks Kaniho, Makoa Aurello, and TA Cabral all helped me out with understanding what functions to use, how to style the webpage, and directed me throughout the project.
+I espically appreiate Cabral for helping me understand the errors I was recieving in the console.

 ## Licence